-BETWEEN " 12 AND 20 WEEKS breast areola nipple stomach uterus fetus/baby placenta cervix bladder vagina
+BETWEEN " 12 AND 20 WEEKS

 Apart from your first visit, you may have up to two other visits during this time.
 If you have chosen Shared Care your visits will be with your midwife or doctor; otherwise, you will come into either the hospital or your community clinic.